Juvenile Court

 Library services are available to all residents several times a week.
 The facility works with the Head Librarian of the Loutit Library in Grand Haven for assistance in selecting and purchasing library materials for residents.
 Residents may check out 4 library books at a time and hold them for up to two weeks.

 Some youth are ordered into detention for a specified period of time through the Detention Incentive Program that can last upwards of 120 days, but the length of time varies.
-During this period, these residents meet weekly individually with a licensed therapist for review, goal setting, and working on issues such as anger, depression and reunification.
+During this period, these residents meet weekly with a licensed therapist for review, goal setting, and working on issues such as anger, depression and reunification.

 Mental health services are provided when needed.
 Community Mental Health Staff provide 24 hour suicide risk assessments on an on call basis.
 They also provide consultation on residents that score high on our MAYSI assessment for thought disturbance.
-A psychiatric physician’s assistant is scheduled twice a month for medication reviews.

 Agreements are in place for services for residents that have been sexually abused.
 The Child Advocacy Center provides assessments, counseling, and participates in criminal investigations of alleged sexual abuse.